jrie/kisslib/README.md

 * chm

 In order to make use of KISS Ebook, you have to first import any supported ebook files.
-Its possible to import files and folders using the menu "Import files and folders" or by dragging and dropping files and or folders onto the ebook list, data then is processed in order to display information like author, title and file format when available of the supported ebook file formats.
+Its possible to import files and folders using the menu "Import files and folders" or by dragging and dropping files and or folders onto the ebook list, data then is processed in order to display information like author, title and file format when available of the supported ebook file formats, for pdf-files if no title is found, the filename is used in the list view.

 The data is then stored into the sqlite3 database "kisslib.db" and is then again available if you open kisslib.
 Entries can be removed by pressing the "Del"-key.